mrakane7/sdnx/README.md

 # SDNX
-Setup your SD Card and homebrew your Switch easily!
+Setup your SD Card and homebrew your Nintendo Switch with ease!